JoanStinson/TicTacToeTDD/README.md

   </a>
 </p>

-### Kata Rules
+## 📜 Kata Rules
-* A game has nine fields in a 3x3 grid
+* A game has nine fields in a 3x3 grid.
-* There are two players in the game (X and O)
+* There are two players in the game (X and O).
-* A player can take a field if not already taken
+* A player can take a field if not already taken.
-* Players take turns taking fields until the game is over
+* Players take turns taking fields until the game is over.
-* A game is over when all fields in a row are taken by a player
+* A game is over when all fields in a row are taken by a player.
-* A game is over when all fields in a column are taken by a player
+* A game is over when all fields in a column are taken by a player.
-* A game is over when all fields in a diagonal are taken by a player
+* A game is over when all fields in a diagonal are taken by a player.
-* A game is over when all fields are taken
+* A game is over when all fields are taken.

+## 🧩 CI

+## 🔍 Code Analysis